 Flying to and from Milan Airports

 Milan has two airports, the larger Milan Malpensa with many international flights and the smaller Milan Linate with flights mainly from other parts of Italy and Europe.
-Buses connect both airports with Milan central train station.
+Buses connect both airports with Milan central train station and trains also run from Malpensa to Milan train stations.